WordPress/gutenberg/packages/components/src/theme/README.md

 `Theme` allows defining theme variables for components in the `@wordpress/components` package.

-Multiple `Theme` components can be use and nested, in order to override specific theme variables.
+Multiple `Theme` components can be nested in order to override specific theme variables.

 ## Usage